fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 TURN port (3478).
 Some firewalls MAY choose to only allow flows where the destination port on the outside of the firewall is one of theses.

-The STUN ORIGIN attributes {{I-D.ietf-tram-stun-origin}} carries the origin of the web page that caused the various STUN requests.
+The STUN ORIGIN attribute {{I-D.ietf-tram-stun-origin}} carries the origin of the web page that caused the various STUN requests.
 So for example, if a browser was on a page such at example.com and that page used the WebRTC calls to set up a connection, the STUN request's ORIGIN